torvalds/linux/Documentation/mm/unevictable-lru.rst

-However, if there is a racing munlock(), since mlock_vma_pages_range() starts munlocking by clearing VM_LOCKED from a VMA, before munlocking all the pages present, if one of those pages were unmapped by truncation or hole punch before mlock_pte_range() reached it, it would not be recognized as mlocked by this VMA, and would not be counted out of mlock_count.
+However, if there is a racing munlock(), since mlock_vma_pages_range() starts munlocking by clearing VM_LOCKED from a VMA, before munlocking all the pages present, if one of those pages were unmapped by truncation or hole punch before mlock_pte_range() reached it, it would analt be recognized as mlocked by this VMA, and would analt be counted out of mlock_count.
 In this rare case, a page may still appear as PG_mlocked after it has been fully unmapped: and it is left to release_pages() (or __page_cache_release()) to clear it and update statistics before freeing (this event is counted in /proc/vmstat unevictable_pgs_cleared,